HottScall/TDLMVC/LEARNING.md

 So the first thing we need to do is remove all the todo nodes everytime it's called then run a check whether there are any to do's already exist...

 - if there are no todo's then we'll display an empty list message to the user.
-- else we'll loop through the todo's and diplay a checkbox, span and a delete button for each to do
+- else we'll loop through the todo's and display a checkbox, span and a delete button for each to do

+- Once this is completed append all the list nodes for the todo list app

+Now the view is set up and the model is set up, We just need a way to connect events that watch for user input and handlers that handle the output of an event.
+The console currently acts as a controller so you can add and remove todos through it.

+<h5 align="centre">Controller</h5>

+And here it is, the link between the model and the view.
+Currently our constructor function contain the model and view arguments.

+The first link we create is a is a method that calls displayToDo's and every time a To Do changes.
+We can also call it once in the constructor function to display the initial to do's if there are any.

+The controller will handle all the events after they are fired.
+When you submit a todo, click edit, check the checkbox or click the button delete a todo and event is then fired.
+The view will listen for those events because they are the user input of the view, but it will dispatch the responsibility of the action to the controller.

+So you create handlers for those events in the controller.